-In addition, in accordance with the DAWE approval conditions 23 and 24 for the Tahmoor South Project, Tahmoor Coal will notify the Department in writing of any incident.
+In addition, in accordance with the DAWE (now Commonwealth DCCEEW) approval conditions 23 and 24 for the Tahmoor South Project, Tahmoor Coal will notify the Department in writing of any incident.
 Notification of this occurrence will be given as soon as practicable, and no later than two business days after becoming aware of the incident.